Three Questions To Ask Yourself Before Purchasing Aerial Imagery

 1. How large is the area of interest?

 Area is closely tied to cost.
 Most imagery is sold in quantities related to the size of the geographic coverage, so large scale projects will need large scale budgets to match.
 In the case of a very large area, say, 100 km2 or more, the best answer will almost always be satellite imagery.
 The value for money for large areas compared to other image sources is unparalleled.
-For areas covering a few rural properties, however, aerial imagery taken from fixed wing aircraft is usually less expensive when purchased from existing archives.
+For areas covering a few rural properties, however, aerial imagery taken from fixed wing aircraft is usually less expensive when purchased from existing archives.2.
+How recent does it need to be?

 For areas where development has taken place recently, it will usually be necessary to order new imagery.
 In that case, simply call for a quote.
 If you’re interested in canopies, crop health, or other natural features that have a specific time frame other than early Spring, it will also be necessary to order new imagery according to your specifications.